 - How to Work with Case Studies – tips and techniques to help you start working with case studies

-- ANSWERS TO FREQUENTLY ASKED QUESTIONS (FAQs) — Please read!!!
+- SEVEN FREQUENTLY ASKED QUESTIONS, plus BUG REPORT and KEY POINTS — Please read!!!

 As you work with SCM Globe, you can always click on the “Help” button in the upper right corner of the application screens to open up this online guide again.
 It will open in a separate browser tab so you can keep it open and look up more detailed information when you need it.